truonghuu/drlnd_collaboration_and_competition/README.md

 #### Dependencies

-If you are running this project in your local desktop, you need to install the following libraries.
+To be able to run this project, you need to install dependencies by following the instructions in this [link](https://github.com/udacity/deep-reinforcement-learning#dependencies).
+The following libraries are needed.

 * `tensorflow==1.7.1`
 * `Pillow>=4.2.1`
 * `matplotlib`